-7 (y)(dd) "Surplus funds" shall mean funds remaining in a candidate's campaign account 8 at the time the candidate leaves City elective office, or at the end of the post-election reporting 9 period following the defeat of the candidate for City elective office, whichever occurs last, and 10 funds remaining in the campaign account of a committee primarily formed to support or 11 oppose a measure at the end of the post-election reporting period following the election at 12 which the measure appeared on the ballot.
+(y)(dd) "Surplus funds" shall mean funds remaining in a candidate's campaign account at the time the candidate leaves City elective office, or at the end of the post-election reporting period following the defeat of the candidate for City elective office, whichever occurs last, and funds remaining in the campaign account of a committee primarily formed to support or oppose a measure at the end of the post-election reporting period following the election at which the measure appeared on the ballot.

-(z)(ee) "Total Opposition Spending" shall mean the sum of any expenditures made or expenses incurred by any person or persons for the purpose of making independent communications in opposition to a specific clearly identified candidate for Mayor or the Board of Supervisors.
+(z)(ee) "Total Opposition Spending" shall mean the sum of any expenditures made or expenses incurred by any person or persons for the purpose of making independent expenditures, electioneering communications or member communications or other communications in opposition to a specific clearly identified candidate for Mayor or the Board of Supervisors.